Strong convergence of Kleinian groups: the cracked eggshell: The action of

 Now we can conclude the proof of Theorem \ref{modul} by finding a curve $c$ satisfying the assumption of Claim \ref{isof}.
 Let $W\subset M$ be a characteristic submanifold.
 By \cite{jojo}, up to extracting a subsequence, there is a diffeomorphism $\phi:M\rightarrow M$ such that $(\phi\circ\phi_n) |_{M-W}$ is isotopic to the identity.
-As we have seen after the proof of Lemma \ref{extr}, if a component of $M-W$ has a non-Abelian fundamental group, we are done.\\
+As we have seen after the proof of Lemma \ref{extr}, if a component of $M-W$ has a non-Abelian fundamental group, we are done.

 Assume that all components of $M-W$ have Abelian fundamental groups.
-Since $M$ is not an $I$-bundle, either $M$ is acylindrical and ${\rm Mod}(M)$ is finite or $M-W$ is not empty.
-If ${\rm Mod}(M)$ is finite, we are done, so assume that $M-W$ is not empty.
-The components of $M-W$ are solid tori and $I$-bundles over tori.
-Let $T_1$ be such a component of $M-W$.\\
+Then all the components of the closure of $M-W$ are solid tori and either $M$ is an $I$-bundle or decomposes as the union of $I$-bundles over compact surfaces with boundary, $I$-bundles over tori and solid tori.